grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 [^emergentdesign]: Scott Bain, Emergent Design

 [^humanprotocols]: Of course, human interactions are way more complex, so I am not trying to tell you "object interaction is like human interaction", just using this example as a nice illustration.

+[^domainspecificlanguages]: This topic is outside the scope of the book, but you can take a look at: M. Fowler, Domain-Specific Languages, Addison-Wesley 2010